inoxlang/inox/README.md

 If you are familliar with Golang: this is analogous to the cancellation of a `context.Context`.

 The cancellation of a context causes all operations to stop:
+- Execution of the module.
-- Pending I/O operations such as HTTP requests and filesystem operations are cancelled
+- Pending I/O operations such as HTTP requests and filesystem operations are cancelled.
-- Child modules are recursively cancelled.
+- Child modules are recursively cancelled as well.
 Lightweight threads are stopped.

 ### Lightweight threads